bespoke-silicon-group/bsg_replicant/README.md

 ## Custom Machine Configurations

-Each Manycore configuration is called a "Machine".
-Each machine is defined with a `Makefile.machine.include` file.
-Use `BSG_MACHINE_PATH`, defined in machine.mk, to define the current target for simulation.
+Each Manycore configuration is called a "Machine" and defines a size, memory type, memory hierarchy, cache type, and many other parameters.
+Each machine is defined by  `Makefile.machine.include` file.

+To switch machines set `BSG_MACHINE_PATH`, defined in [machine.mk](machine.mk), to define the current target for simulation.
 To switch machines, modify the value of `BSG_MACHINE_PATH` to point to any subdirectory of the `machines` directory.

+See [machines/README.md](machines/README.md) for more documentation.